miltontony/mc2/README.rst

 Running
 -------

-Because this system uses GitHub with OAuth2 for authentication there are a few steps one needs to complete in order to get a working system:
+Because this system uses Google Accounts with OAuth2 for authentication there are a few steps one needs to complete in order to get a working system:

 Create a super user::